goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 System design questions are used to assess a candidate's ability to combine knowledge, theory, experience and judgement toward solving a real-world engineering problem.
 Sample topics include feature sets, interfaces, class hierarchies, constraints, simplicity, robustness and tradeoffs.
 The interview will assess your deep understanding of how the internet works and familiarity with the various pieces (routers, domain name servers, load balancers, firewalls, etc.).

+This is an interview where the interviewer will assess your ability to design at scale.
+The interviewer will give you a design challenge, and would like you over the next 35-40 minutes to come up with a design, and would like you to work under the assumption that right after this meeting, he / she and colleagues will implement your design as you describe it.
+At the end of the interview, the interviewer will ask you to explain what key components they will need to build, and at a high-level, what hardware they'll need to run the system.
+For you to be successful in this interview, the interviewer will need to believe that your design is fleshed out enough that what he / she builds will work at scale.

+The question may seem open ended, but part of this interview is also clarifying the problem and so the interviewer will expect you to translate his/her request into something that is solvable by a technical system.

 ## Important topics you should be familiar with:

 Note that we're not looking for you to be an expert in ALL of these, but you should know enough of them to weigh design considerations and know when to consult an expert